-WHAT IS WORK ACCIDENT?
+WHAT IS A WORK ACCIDENT?

 COSTS OF ACCIDENTS

-WHAT ARE THE EFFECTS OF OCCUPATIONAL ACCIDENTS?
+WHAT ARE THE EFFECTS OF WORK ACCIDENTS?

-• SOCIOLOGICAL
+- SOCIOLOGICAL

-• PSYCHOLOGICAL
+- PSYCHOLOGICAL

-• MEDICAL
+- MEDICAL

-• ECONOMIC
+- ECONOMIC

-In terms of the country's economy; The social security system is damaged, the country's resources are wasted and national welfare is negatively affected.
+In terms of the country's economy; the social security system is damaged, the country's resources are wasted and national welfare is negatively affected.

 WHAT ARE THE FACTORS AFFECTING HEALTH?

-2. ENVIRONMENT: Physical Environment (hot, cold, ventilation)
+2. ENVIRONMENT: Physical Environment (heat, cold, ventilation)

-3. Biological Environment (agriculture, livestock, bacteria, microorganisms)
+3. Biological Environment (agriculture, animal husbandry, bacteria, microorganisms)

 4. Social Environment (traditions, culture, beliefs)

-5. Psychological Environment (inattentiveness, nervousness, apathy, inattention)
+5. Psychological Environment (absent-mindedness, nervousness, indifference, carelessness)

 6. OTHER FACTORS: Hereditary

-DEFINITIONS AND RECIPES
+DEFINITIONS AND Definitions

-Event : Work-related events that cause or have the potential to cause injury or ill health or death.
+Event : Work-related events that cause, or have the potential to cause, injury or ill health or death.

-Occupational health and Safety : Conditions and factors that affect or are likely to affect the health and safety of employees or other workers, visitors and other people in the workplace.
+Occupational Health and Safety: Conditions and factors that affect or are likely to affect the health and safety of employees or other workers, visitors and other people in the workplace.

-Risk : The combination of the probability of a hazardous event or exposure occurring and the severity of the injury or ill health that the event or exposure may cause.
+Risk : The combination of the probability of a hazardous event or exposure occurring and the severity of injury or ill health that the event or exposure may cause.

 1. GENERAL CONDITIONS